kienstra/adapter-post-preview/readme.txt

 == Screenshots ==

 1. A "Post Preview" widget in the sidebar.
-2. A carousel of recent posts, which requires Bootstrap 3.
+2. A carousel of recent posts, which requires Bootstrap 3 or later.

 == Changelog ==